-Your doctor or nurse will tell you how to take care of yourself after surgery.
+Your provider will tell you how to take care of yourself after surgery.

 You should have less pain after your bunion is removed and your foot has healed.
-You should also be able to walk more easily.
+You should also be able to walk and wear shoes more easily.
 This surgery does repair some of the deformity of your foot, but it will not give you a perfect-looking foot.

-Full recovery may take 3 - 5 months.
+Full recovery may take 3 to 5 months.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997-

 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.